LynnieBee had this plea:

 I was wondering if you could blog about some dressing tips for short curvy girls?
 Tips on how to elongate the line of your body, emphasize curves without looking lumpy, you know, that kind of thing.
 That would be awesome!

 - Monochrome outfits: A petite woman looks even smaller when she divides her body into chunks, which happens when tops and bottoms are in drastically different color families.
-Nothing creates a flattering, unbroken line like a broad wash of a single shade.
+Nothing creates a nice, unbroken line like a broad wash of a single shade.
 Now, don’t go thinking this can only mean “head-to-toe black.”
 Monochrome means one color, but it can be ANY color.
 Create an ensemble that is all shades of blue, or red, or gray, right down to the shoes.
 Mix in a few textures and multiple tonal values so you don’t look like you’ve been dunked in a tank of RIT dye.

 - Belt and top in same color: Want to define that waist without halving yourself, which emphasizes smaller proportions?
 Try wearing a navy belt atop a navy sweater, or tying an olive green scarf around the waist of your olive green dress.
 All the cinching with none of the division.
 (Scarves and woven belts are more supple and forgiving, if you’re concerned about a stiff leather belt digging into your midsection.)